PeleaRaul/firma-constructii/README.md

 If you wish to use this template for commercial work or require a custom version, please contact me.

-### 🧾 License
+## 🧾 License

-This project is licensed under the MIT License Model (MODIFIED).
-All rights reserved.
+This project is licensed for **personal and non-commercial use only**.
-If you need explicit permissions, please reach out directly.
+You may not use, modify, or distribute it without explicit permission.

+See the [LICENSE](LICENSE) file for full terms.